DISTANCE: 111 miles with boat shuttle to Winchester Bay (100.1 miles with Coos Bay boat shuttle)*

 Be aware that you may encounter (or at least hear) OHVs on parts of the beach adjacent to Oregon Dunes, particularly north of the Siltcoos River and between Winchester Bay and your beach exit north of Coos Bay.
 They mostly stick to the sand dunes, however, and not the beach.
 You also need to be aware of regulations protecting snowy plovers: mainly, avoid camping in known plover nesting areas, which are typically well signed.

 *Everyone counts mileage on the OCT a little differently.
-This is the number I came up with for my forthcoming Hiking the Oregon Coast Trail.
-It differs a little from the figure in Day Hiking: Oregon Coast.
+This is the number I came up with for my guidebook Hiking the Oregon Coast Trail.
+It differs a little from the figure in my earlier guidebook Day Hiking: Oregon Coast.

 YOU SHOULD KNOW ...

 CROSSING THE UMPQUA RIVER: Definitely call ahead to get a ride from Winchester Bay Charters (or take your chances flagging down a passing boater).
+Note that they may not be able to accommodate your schedule; be prepared to adjust to their schedule.
+(These are great people trying to run a small business on the coast in a pandemic; be kind.)
 The alternative is to leave the beach at Beach Access 116 for a 12.3-mile slog on gravel Sparrow Park Road and the shoulder of US 101.
 Not fun.

 CROSSING COOS BAY: Winchester Bay Charters may be willing to help you find an outfitter there to take you across Coos Bay, but it's not a super hiker-friendly culture in Charleston (the focus is on fishing) so don't count on it.
 Note that 4-mile crossing will be more expensive than most boat ferries on the OCT.